There are 184 photographs I took while travelling Canada. Clicking on any of the below thumbs gets you to the respective gallery.

 Vancouver has changed a lot over the course of the 10 years I haven't visited it.
 In 1998 the Harbour Tower dominated the cite centre and could be seen from everywhere.
 In 2008 this is no longer the case.
 Many new high buildings have changed the city's image but do not disturb it.
 In 1998 you could have a halfway payable rented place at Vancouver; nowadays it has become very expensive.
 In 2010 Canada has the winter games.
 The entire Olympic village is built right in the middle of Vancouver but also adapts to the city's image.
 All in all Vancouver is always worth to be visited.

 Of course you could also go to the Pacific Bus Station to take the bus to Victoria (is a day-long tour) and visit Butchart Gardens.
 The crossover with the ferry is included in the ticket.

 If you want to do an organised bus round trip yourself but have not done one before, here are some tips:

-The use of these photographs on other websites is strictly prohibited.
+The use of these photographs on other websites or in the print-media is strictly prohibited.
 If you want to use any of them a prior approval in written form is mandatory!